vlutton/encore-ui/src/rxApp/README.md

 By including `ng-view`, your view content will be added inside the directive.
 This makes setting up views for each page much simpler, since you don't have to include `rx-app` in each view.

+### Dynamically updating the menu

+If 'app-routes' isn't defined, rxApp will create a navigation menu based on the routes defined in the 'encoreNav' value.
+This menu is built using the rxAppRoutes service.
+To update this menu, rxApp will expose a property on $rootScope named 'appRoutes'.
+This is an instance of rxAppRoutes.

+To update a route, use the `setRouteByKey` function:

+    $rootScope.appRoutes.setRouteByKey('myKey', {
+        linkText: 'myUpdatedRoute'
+    })

 ### rx-page

 You'll likely want to use `rx-page` inside your template view.
 For example, inside a 'myView.html' file: